SREERAM-KT/Training_Batch/README.md

 Data Encapsulation: Binding data with functions.

 Access specifiers: specifies the accessibilty of a class/method/data within the program
    - Public: accessible to all classes
    - Private: accessible within the class
    - Protected: accessible within the class and child class

-OOps:
+Oops:
    - object
    - class
    - inheritance